YasirKhan224/Sales-Analysis-and-Customer-Insights-for-a-Multi-Department-Grocery-Chain/README.md

 Sales Analysis Using PowerBi &amp; Excel
 Overview:

-A multi-department grocery chain, operating across various locations, seeks to improve its sales analysis and customer insights through data-driven methods in Microsoft Excel.
+A multi-department grocery chain, operating across various locations, seeks to improve its sales analysis and customer insights through data-driven methods in Microsoft Excel and PowerBI.
 The chain offers an extensive selection of food categories, departments, and brands.
 To optimize store sales, enhance customer experiences, and refine promotional strategies, the company aims to leverage data analysis.
 Additionally, the company desires a dashboard that provides a comprehensive view of key insights from the data.

 Objective: